-

 [ Guest poetry by Lisa Kathleen, author of the blog ONE SPACIOUSNESS.
 Inquiry plus intensity leads to dissolution.
 Lisa Kathleen says it with scintillating clarity.
 Enjoy ! ] Meltdown, the Recipe Posted on March 14, 2012 by Lisa Kathleen Reality traded … Continue reading

-Posted in Guest Post, No self, Poetry
+Posted in Guest Post, No self, Poetry & Free Verse

 Tagged inquiry, no-self, nondual, not self, poem, poetry